 Colour is often the first element we notice in any food product.
 Our taste buds play an important role in identifying the core groups of taste, which are sweet, sour, bitter and salty.
-However before our buds can get a sense of taste, we have already sent signals to our brain to interpret the flavor through our eyes.
+However before our buds can get a sense of taste, we have already sent signals to our brain to interpret the flavour through our eyes.
 This predetermines the taste and quality of the food that we are about to eat.

 In an interesting experiment, published in the Fast Food Nation, subjects were served with a plate of steak and french fries.
-The food appeared normal under special lights, where in fact the steak was colored blue and the fries green.
+The food appeared normal under special lights, where in fact the steak was coloured blue and the fries green.
 The subjects stated that the food tasted good.
-On turning off the special lights, however, the true colors revealed, many of the subjects lost their appetite and some even became ill.
+On turning off the special lights, however, the true colours revealed, many of the subjects lost their appetite and some even became ill.

 While we may like to believe that we cannot be easily deceived, our sense of taste is often tricked by our sense of sight.
-When the color of the food does not match what we expect it to be, our brain is misled to tell us that it will taste different too.
-Colour plays an important role in our perception of taste, and there has been extensive research on the subject, and without these visual cues, our taste buds might get confused and not recognize the flavors present.
+When the colour of the food does not match what we expect it to be, our brain is misled to tell us that it will taste different too.
+Colour plays an important role in our perception of taste, and there has been extensive research on the subject, and without these visual cues, our taste buds might get confused and not recognize the flavours present.

 The Colour Game:

-Of all the colors of the spectrum, warm colors like red, orange & yellow evoke the taste buds and stimulate the need to eat.
+Of all the colours of the spectrum, warm colours like red, orange & yellow evoke the taste buds and stimulate the need to eat.
 It entices us to eat more.
-Blue is the most unappetizing of food colors.
+Blue is the most unappetizing of food colours.
 It is an appetite suppressant.
 Putting your food on a blue plate, or dyeing the food blue will make the munchies disappear.
 There is a no natural occurrence of edible blue food, and even the blueberries are more indigo than actual blue.
 There is no blue foliage or blue meat; in fact, blue is a warning sign for food gone toxic.
 We just do not have an automatic response to blue.